+This was reported by the Lebanese media, citing the Beirut Ministry of Health.
 Iran has censured the continued US military actions in the Strait of Hormuz at the UN.
-Meanwhile, the draft UN resolution proposed by the US is unlikely to avoid a veto by China and Russia.
+The draft UN resolution proposed by the United States is unlikely to avoid a veto by China and Russia.
+Israel attacks villages in southern Lebanon.
+Peace proposal stalled, and Trump again accuses Italia: 'It wasn't there when we needed it'

 Translated by AI